baldwindavid/railative/README.markdown

 The central idea behind this library is to store time intervals as String interval representations (though it has a select field helper that can produce intervals in various formats).
 Therefore relative intervals would be stored in the database as '1.year', '-2.months', '4.days, 12.hours', etc.  In doing so, future computations are precise and the natural language intervals stay intact for future updates.

-`Time.add_railative_interval`
+`ActiveSupport::TimeWithZone.add_railative_interval`
 ----------------------------

-The library makes it easy to work with these String representations by extending the Time object with the `add_railative_interval` method.
-This method computes a new relative Time when passed a String interval representation.  `Time.now.add_railative_interval('5.years')` would calculate a time object with a year of 2013.
-You can also pass negative values such as `Time.now.add_railative_interval('-3.days')`.
-You can even pass a list of intervals such as...`Time.now.add_railative_interval('2.hours, 30.minutes')`.
+The library makes it easy to work with these String representations by extending the ActiveSupport::TimeWithZone object with the `add_railative_interval` method.
+This method computes a new relative Time when passed a String interval representation.  `Time.zone.now.add_railative_interval('5.years')` would calculate a time object with a year of 2013.
+You can also pass negative values such as `Time.zone.now.add_railative_interval('-3.days')`.
+You can even pass a list of intervals such as...`Time.zone.now.add_railative_interval('2.hours, 30.minutes')`.
 The method will convert the string to an array and add each interval one by one.

 Here are a few examples from the console...

-    >> t = Time.now
+    >> t = Time.zone.now
     => Wed Aug 20 16:53:10 -0400 2008

     >> t.add_railative_interval('1.year')